Beyond Peppermint: 7 Mint Varieties To Use In Your Cocktails

 Mojito Mint (Mentha nemorosa)

-Also known as Hemingway mint or cocktail mint, Mojito Mint is ideal for refreshing cocktails like Mojitos or Hugo.
+Also known as Hemingway mint or cocktail mint, Mojito Mint is ideal for amazing cocktails like Mojitos or Hugo.
 Fast-growing and aromatic, it blooms in summer, attracting insects with its bright purple flowers.

 Chocolate Mint (Mentha piperita)